 Zakiya Atkinson is an educator, interdisciplinary artist and choreographer, who is committed to

 facilitating artistic exploration, cultural awareness and social change through dance education.
 She is the founder and director of Zaman Dance Theatre Collective, Essex County MetroWest Dance Festival and the director of a high school dance program, where she has developed and implemented a curriculum exploring sociopolitical themes and injustice.
-Atkinson earned her MA in Dance Education from New York University Steinhardt, BA in Communications & Theatre from Temple University and a Certificate in Holocaust & Genocide Education from the College of Saint Elizabeth.
-She completed NYU Steinhardt’s study abroad program in Uganda as a teaching assistant and has collaborated with NGO’s in the Western Cape of South Africa to facilitate arts outreach.
+Atkinson earned her MA in Dance Education from New York University Steinhardt, BA in Communications & Theatre from Temple University and a Certificate in Holocaust & Genocide Education from College of Saint Elizabeth.
+She completed NYU Steinhardt’s study abroad program in Uganda and has collaborated with NGO’s in the Western Cape of South Africa, facilitating arts outreach.

 Visit us during our performance season for artist and collaborator bios.